NWLIS in Context: Schools’ Proprietor’s Vision

 Inclusion Quality Mark

-Our school is uniquely driven by a vision and principle of real inclusiveness in our school community where all pupils and not just the most able pupils are a vital part of promoting diversity and the breaking down of all stereotypes that could create division within our school community.
+Our school is uniquely driven by a vision and principle of real inclusiveness in our school community where all pupils (not just the most able) are a vital part of promoting diversity and the breaking down of all stereotypes that could create division within our school community.
+NWLIS was awarded the IQM award in April 2017.

-We are close to establishing a national model of excellence around inclusion, which will result in achieving an Inclusion Quality Mark (IQM) with our ultimate goal being the full inclusion of our SEMH and ASC pupils together in our school and the reduction in bullying at every level.
+We are close to establishing a national model of excellence around inclusion, with our ultimate goal being the full inclusion of our SEMH and ASC pupils together in our school and the reduction in bullying at every level.
 This essential inclusion work is done through individual relationship mentoring as well as group work with multiple groups including; Student Council, Anti-Bullying Council, Community Council, Group Process, Tutor Groups, Group and Celebration Assemblies, Leadership Group Training and Group Therapy.

 Schools’ Arts Mark